 Hybrid mustard has many benefits, the main one is an increased yield over open-pollinated varieties.
-Consistently AAC Brown 18 has yielded at least 19% greater than Centennial Brown.
-Other benefits of the hybrid include increased biomass accumulation, quicker emergence and ground cover, which can help the crop to be competitive with weeds.
-AAC Brown 18 has many desirable properties but producers should keep in mind that the seed cost of the hybrid is higher than open-pollinated varieties.
-AAC Brown 18 also has half of the erucic acid content of the open-pollinated check which is being selected for in European markets.
-AAC Brown 18 has many desirable properties but producers should keep in mind that the seed cost of the hybrid is higher than the open-pollinated varieties.
+Other benefits of hybrids include increased biomass accumulation, quicker emergence and ground cover, which can help the crop to be competitive with weeds.
+Hybrids have many desirable properties but producers should keep in mind that the seed cost of the hybrid is higher than open-pollinated varieties.